csimpkins/python-course/slides/intro-python.md

 # Interpreting Python Programs

-What happened when we entered `python3 hello.py` at an operating system command shell prompt?
+What happens when we enter `python3 hello.py` at an operating system command shell prompt?

-1. `python3` told the operating system to load the python interpreter into memory and run it. `python3` is the name of an executable file on your hard disk which your OS can find because its directory is on the PATH
+1. `python3` tells the OS to load the Python interpreter into memory and run it. `python3` is the name of an executable file on your hard disk which your OS can find because its directory is on the `PATH`
-2. We invoked `python3` with a *command line argument*, which `python3` reads after it starts running
+2. We invoke `python3` with a *command line argument*, which `python3` reads after it starts running
-3. Since the command line argument was the name of a file (`hello.py`), the `python3` program treated the file as a Python program, or script, and read the file line by line, executing the Python statements in the file
+3. Since the command line argument was the name of a file (`hello.py`), the `python3` loads the file named by the argument and executes the Python code in it.

 A Python program, or script, is just a sequence of Python statements and expressions.